Gluten-Free Thanksgiving Menu Plan and Recipes

 I also like to put it into a variety of small containers so you can use the cranberry sauce in different recipes over time and not feel like you have to finish it all at once.

 Kinda Buttermilk Pie

 So what else is part of the Thanksgiving day menu plan?
 Well dessert, of course!
 I debated between making a pecan pie or this kinda buttermilk pie, but decided that the egg yolks we have would likely work better in the custard pie.

 So why do I call it “kinda” buttermilk pie?
 Instead of using real buttermilk, we use goat milk yogurt diluted with water.
 It works out quite nicely as a substitute.

-So we are also going to need a gluten-free pie crust – I like Wholly Wholesome, organic cane sugar, gluten-free flour, goat milk butter, lemon juice, vanilla, guar gum, and ground nutmeg.
+So we are also going to need a gluten-free pie crust – I like Wholly Wholesome.
+The rest of the ingredients are organic cane sugar, gluten-free flour, goat milk butter, lemon juice, vanilla, guar gum, and ground nutmeg.

-Okay so that is the plan for Thanksgiving day, some favorite tried and true recipes, and some new ones to change things up a bit.
+Okay so that is the plan for Thanksgiving day with some favorite tried and true recipes.
 Next is the recipe I promised for the orange cranberry sauce.